LamaTarek/LearningJava/README.md

 # LearningJava
-All codes I write while learning Angular, new commit = new Lesson.
+All codes I write while learning Java, new commit = new Lesson.